douglas-george/timberhearth/storybook/story.md

-# Chapter One: The Town Where No One Ate Pumpkin Seeds
+## Chapter One: The Town Where No One Ate Pumpkin Seeds

-In the village of Timberhearth, nestled between the whispering West Woods and the tumbling Willow River, there was a clock tower that hooted like an owl every night at midnight.
+_In the village of Timberhearth_, nestled between the whispering West Woods and the tumbling Willow River, there was a clock tower that hooted like an owl every night at midnight.

 Nobody thought this was strange—not even Mrs. Thistlepot, who was famous for thinking that most things were strange.
 She thought Mr. Wimple’s crooked hat was strange.
 She thought the way cats sometimes stared at walls was strange.
 But the clock tower?
 That was just the way it had always been, and that was that.